BALAKRISHNA-EPPILI/msvsd4bitfadc/README.md

 ```

 After the open_pdks is installed , verifying this installation and to do interface this with sky130 just follow the given steps mentioned below:-
-    1) Create a folder with any name inside xschem .
+    1) Create  folder with any name inside xschem .
 In my case , I have created a folder with the name xschem_simulations.

     2) Now, go to open_pdks/sky130/sky130A/libs.tech/xschem.